Efficient approximations of matrix multiplication using truncated decompositions: Analysis : Relative errors and its estimation

 \section{Analysis : Relative errors and its estimation}

-In the first part of this section, we present results on the expected Frobenius norm of a product of matrices.
-Our goal is to derive relations useful for estimating the relative error in the approximate matrix products i.e. $\frac{\norm{\Delta A \cdot \Delta B}_F} {\norm{AB}_F}$ for any given problem, using $\norm{\Delta A}_F$,$\norm{\Delta B}_F$, and $\norm{A}_F$,$\norm{B}_F$ respectively.
-In this initial part of this analysis using statements numbered 3.1 - 3.6, we present results that allow us to upper bound the expected relative errors when the distribution of the entries of matrices are given as either a normal or a uniform distribution.
-This approach can be extended to other distributions of entries in the matrix (known a priori, or sampled as such) using the numerically evaluated front constants $c$ in $\mathbb{E}[\norm{AB}_F] \approx c \norm{A}_F \norm{B}_F$, which are presented in \cref{tab:front_constants} in the appendix.
-Here, these a priori estimates of the expected relative error require only the norms of the residue matrices due to the truncation of a decomposition.
+Our goal is to derive relations useful for estimating the relative error in the approximate matrix products i.e. $\frac{\norm{\Delta A \cdot \Delta B}_F} {\norm{AB}_F}$ for any given problem, using $\norm{\Delta A}_F$, $\norm{\Delta B}_F$ and $\norm{A}_F$, $\norm{B}_F$ respectively.
+In the first part of this section, we present results on the expected Frobenius norm of a product of matrices, when entries of the two matrices are independent.
+In this initial part of the analysis using statements numbered 3.1 - 3.6, we present results that allow us to upper bound the expected relative errors, with derivations that are agnostic to the decomposition used.
+These results are relatively robust to varying distributions of the entries in the matrix (known a priori, or sampled as such) using the numerically evaluated front constants $c$ in $\mathbb{E}[\norm{\Delta A \Delta B}_F] \approx c \norm{\Delta A}_F \norm{\Delta B}_F$, which are presented in \cref{tab:front_constants} in the appendix.
+We also present \cref{th:corollary_error_general} which allows us to upper bound or estimate the relative error for the product using the norm $\norm{M}_F$ of the approximate product, under the assumption of independent entries of residue matrices, post the multiplication.

+Later we presents results in statements 3.8 to 3.14 where we show that the above derived relations also apply to matrices even with dependent entries, when they have a relatively flat (SVD or CD) spectra i.e. when the dominant components have been already included in the truncated decomposition leaving a residue spectra of nearly constant magnitudes.
+One can also use the evaluated spectra of a partial SVD or the full CD to derive more stringent error estimators with no such assumptions on the spectra, but with a marginal increase in the cost of estimation, as shown.

-Finally, we also present \cref{th:corollary_error_general} which allows us to upper bound or estimate the relative error for the product of any pair of matrices using $\norm{M}_F$ of the approximate product.
-First, we consider matrices with a Haar distribution of singular vectors for any given distribution of singular values, which also encompass matrices with random entries from a standard normal distribution.
+To proceed, we consider matrices with a Haar distribution of singular vectors for any given distribution of singular values, which also encompass matrices with random entries from a standard normal distribution.

 \begin{lemma} Let $A = Q_1 D_1 Q_2$ and $B = Q_3 D_2 Q_4$ be singular value decompositions of $A$ and $B$, and $Q_1,Q_2,Q_3,Q_4$ be Haar distributed unitary matrices.
 Then we have $\mathbb{E}(\norm{AB}^2_F) = \frac{1}{n}\norm{D_1}^2 \norm{D_2}^2$. \end{lemma} \begin{proof} The Frobenius norm is invariant under unitary matrix multiplication: